vasyl1312/hunter_vladilen_node/README.md

 10. Work with _id-bugs(do without _) in remove-method
 11. Prepare page to ordering, routing, btn, model for order
 12. Work with ordering, remember user id, count and course, after clear cart, show order in page
+13. Output order (layouts), logic to show and each order to each user, have a bugs with count, date, price